 Compassion, understanding, and personalized care are at the heart of Sara’s approach.
 They focus on helping clients move more freely, manage pain, restore strength, and nurture both body and spirit—supporting each person through recovery, healing, and well-being in a safe and welcoming environment.

 Canada has some of the highest educational standards for massage therapists in the world.
-While massage therapy is not regulated in every province, it is a regulated health profession in Ontario.
-Registered Massage Therapists (RMTs) are governed by the College of Massage Therapists of Ontario (CMTO), which protects the public by maintaining strict standards of practice and education.
+In Ontario, massage therapy is a regulated health profession, and Registered Massage Therapists (RMTs) are governed by the College of Massage Therapists of Ontario, which ensures safe, evidence-based care.
+RMTs learn a wide variety of techniques in their initial training, and many continue their education throughout their careers to enhance their treatments and expand their knowledge.

 Manual Lymphatic Drainage (MLD)